marcelpetersen/mobil/_drafts/the-year-in-pictures.md

 title: The Year in Pictures
 publish_date: 2019-12-20 00:00:00 +0000
 featured_image: ''
-excerpt: ''
+excerpt: 'Curious about what our team has been up to this year?
+See the photos that defined our 2019.
+One thing''s for sure: Wunderers know how to party!'
 share_image: ''
 sticky: false
 hidden: false

 ---
-Curious about what our team has been up to?
+Curious about what our team has been up to this year?
 See the photos that defined our 2019.
 One thing's for sure: Wunderers know how to party!

 ![](/uploads/2019/12/20/Recap 2019 2x.jpg)